-Call from within the United States 800.338.0505
+800.338.0505 from within the

-Call from outside the United States 916.845.6600
+916.845.6600 from outside the

 Where to get General Tax Information

 By Internet - You can get answers to Frequently Asked Questions at ftb.ca.gov.

 By Phone - You can hear recorded answers to Frequently Asked Questions 24 hours a day, 7 days a week.
 Call our automated phone service at the number listed above.
 Select "Business Entity Information," then select "Frequently Asked Questions."
 Enter the 3-digit code, listed below, when prompted.